 College of Medicine's Pediatric Outreach Programs

-Dance Marathon at FSU is proud to support our local Tallahassee Community.
-In addition to supporting our local Children’s Miracle Network Hospital, 50% of our efforts are to support the FSU College of Medicine's Pediatric Outreach Programs.
-These programs include helping the school-based programs in Gadsden County, research, and more.
+Dance Marathon at FSU is proud to support our local Tallahassee community.
+In addition to supporting our local Children’s Miracle Network Hospital, 50% of the funds we raise support the FSU College of Medicine's Pediatric Outreach Programs.
+These programs are identified on an annual basis and serve children and families in our community.

-The principal focus of the College of Medicine is on meeting the primary-care needs of Florida's primary-care needs, with a particular emphasis on rural, minority, elderly, and other underserved populations.
+The principal focus of the College of Medicine is on meeting the primary-care needs of the state of Florida, with a particular emphasis on the rural, the minority, the elderly and other underserved populations.

 Before this medical school was established in 2000, most experts thought the U.S. had too many medical schools and physicians.
 Research done in connection with our founding, however, began a monumental shift in that thinking.
 It turned out that U.S. physicians were plentiful but distributed ineffectively, especially for rural patients, and were rapidly approaching retirement age.
 The first FSU College of Medicine class graduated in 2005.
 Since then, more than half of our alumni have matched in the primary-care specialties of internal medicine, family medicine, pediatrics, or obstetrics-gynecology.